Ronald P. Rapini: Biography

 He is the sole author of the textbook Practical Dermatopathology (2005, Mosby), which is widely used around the world, and former lead co-editor of the two-volume text Dermatology (2nd. ed 2007, Mosby).
 The two-volume Dermatology is a primary clinical and training textbook used in many dermatology training programs and dermatology clinics across the world.
 As of July 2020, he has published 142 peer-reviewed articles and has been a speaker at 473 meetings in the US and throughout the world.
-He has also authored 65 textbook chapters, including 3 chapters for emedicine.
+He has also authored 65 textbook chapters, including 3 chapters for eMedicine.

-He described the first case of Swimmers itch to occur in exposed skin and described the first case of herpetic paronychia occurring in an atopic patient while on isotretinoin therapy for acne.
+He described the first case of swimmer's itch to occur in exposed skin and described the first case of herpetic paronychia occurring in an atopic patient while on isotretinoin therapy for acne.
 He confirmed that the incidence of epidermolytic hyperkeratosis is higher in association with dysplastic nevi than in ordinary melanocytic nevi and may serve as a marker for nevus with architectural disorder.